rlucioni/jekyll-site/_posts/2013-12-11-executive-evolution.md

     <a href="http://i.imgur.com/UP4CWox.png"><img src="http://i.imgur.com/UP4CWox.png"></a>
 </figure>

 Even though it only explains about 10% of the variation in presidential approval ratings, this model shows us that, on average, the more papers a president writes to Congress in a year, the lower that president's approval rating for that year.
-This model should be taken with a grain of salt; it is not to be considered the underlying truth.
+This is unlikely to be a directly causal relationship; rather, the reason for this phenomenon could be that the president writes frequently to Congress when the nation has numerous problems to address, which also affects presidential approval at that time.
+As such, this model should be taken with a grain of salt; it is not to be considered the underlying truth.
 This model gives us the beginning of a quantitative understanding of what it means for a president to be effective with his legislative power.

 ### <a name="rhetorical"></a> Rhetorical Power ###

 > "Going public"... is a strategy whereby a president promotes himself and his policies in Washington by appealing directly to the American public for support.
 >
 > \- Samuel Kernell, author of *Going Public*

+Rhetorical power involves the use of rhetoric by the president to inspire others to behave differently than they otherwise would.
+The president applies his rhetorical power to members of Congress, to domestic and foreign governments, and most commonly, to the American public.

 Modern presidents address the public more often than their predecessors, but they say less during each address.
 For example, consider how State of the Union addresses have changed in length over time.